ppfeufer/aa-forum/README.md

 Now we also need to let the server know where to find the media directory we just configured the proxy for.
 To do so, add a new Alias to your configuration.
 This can be done right below the already existing Alias for `/static`:

 ```apache
 Alias "/media" "/var/www/myauth/media/"
 ```

-At last a Directory rule is needed as well.
+At last a "Directory" rule is needed as well.
 Add the following below the already existing Directory rule for the static files:

 ```apache